Have you seen advice online about “thyroid hacks”, such as avoiding certain foods like broccoli or using baking soda? It can be confusing.

 Thyroid disorders are common conditions worldwide1, which occur when the thyroid gland – a small butterfly shaped gland in the front of the neck – is not working properly.3

-The thyroid gland is known to play a key role in our health and wellbeing.4,5 However, up to 50% of people suffering from thyroid disorders are undiagnosed.6
+The thyroid gland is known to play a key role in our health and wellbeing.4,5 However, nearly 260 million people worldwide are affected by an undiagnosed thyroid disorder.6

 While living with an undiagnosed thyroid disorder can be debilitating, it doesn’t have to be this way!
 Inspired by the butterfly-shaped gland, with the right management, we say to those with thyroid disorders to ‘Spread Your Wings’.